VMDAS and VPSA Board Members

 There are up to two additional positions on the board of the Vancouver Physician Staff Association.

-VPSA Member at Large: Dr. Anna Borowska
+VPSA Treasurer Dr. Anna Borowska

 Dr. Anna Borowska is a psychiatrist working at the Sleep Disorders Program at UBC Hospital.
 Her first encounter with VGH was in the emergency department at the age of 12 when she fractured her tibia doing a flip on a trampoline.
 This was followed by being a “candy striper” at age 15, wheeling the book cart around the hospital at precariously fast speeds.
 After completing med school at UBC, she did a long stint as a community family physician before completing specialty training in psychiatry at UBC, where she is a clinical instructor.